Crabman-DF-Mods/dwarven-wilds/README.md

   They invented a unique triangular board game which can be played by a varying number of players, where the aim is to "trap" a specific dark game piece using the other pieces, while avoiding been "seen" by the dark piece.
 However, the owlk are very secretive about the exact rules.

+  They also play strange instrument which has only one string, and is played with a bow.
+There is a music box inside, with a visible, large, rotating metal cylinder that plucks on the pins of a metal comb.
+The instrument has an eerie, yet sweet, smooth, graceful, strained, resonant, and wavering timbre.

   __Rappigs:__ exotic bald, nocturnal creatures resembling _massive_ pigs with the ears and tail of a rabbit.
 And when I say massive, I mean quite massive, like bigger than grizzly bears.

   __Dragonfish:__ large nocturnal fish capable of flight, that can breathe air.
 They are named for their fins, which bear a striking resemblance to the wings of a dragonfly.